booch/space-truckin/README.md

 TODO
 ----

-* Add gravity.
-* Add acceleration and speed.
+* Add acceleration and velocity.
+    * Change movement keys to acceleration.
+    * Change gravity to an acceleration.
 * Add landing pads for the truck to land on.
 * Add a route for the truck to follow (series of landing pads).
 * Add objects for the truck to crash into.